SunRise26/lem_in/README.md

 as well as the orderly processing of the acquired data.

 If there isn’t enough data to process normally you must display ERROR.

+Program displays results on the standard output in the following format:

+	number_of_ants
+	the_rooms
+	the_links

+	Lx-y Lz-w Lr-o ...

+x, z, r represents the ants’ numbers (going from 1 to number_of_ants) <br />
+and y, w, o represents the rooms’ names.

+One line represents one turn.